Experimental evidence for the $\omega^4$ tail of the nonphononic spectra of glasses: Introduction

 Quasilocalized, nonphononic excitations generically coexist and hybridize with extended phonons~\cite{phonon_widths,boson_peak_2d_jcp_2023}, which follow Debye's VDoS ${\cal D}_{\rm D}(\omega)\!\sim\!\omega^{\dbar-1}$ (in $\dbar$ dimensions), such that it is difficult to determine their spatial structure and number.
 The above-mentioned progress in computer glasses has been enabled by the development of tools to disentangle the two species of low-frequency excitations, involving thoughtfully selected finite glass sizes~\cite{modes_prl_2016} and/or the accessibility of atomic-scale quantities~\cite{SciPost2016,episode_1_2020,pseudo_harmonic_prl,david_detecting_qles_pre_2023}.
 These powerful tools are usually not applicable to laboratory glasses, which feature macroscopic sizes (realizing the thermodynamic limit) and where atomic-scale quantities are largely inaccessible.

-Experiments on laboratory glasses are able to probe the total VDoS ${\cal D}(\omega)$ through various scattering techniques (down to a technique-specific frequency), as well as macroscopic response quantities such as the specific heat and elastic wave-speeds.
+Experiments on laboratory glasses aim at probing the total VDoS ${\cal D}(\omega)$ through various scattering techniques (down to a technique-specific frequency), as well as macroscopic response quantities such as the specific heat and elastic wave-speeds.
 So far, such measurements provided only indirect evidence for the $\omega^4$ tail of the nonphononic vibrational spectra of glasses, mainly through a $T^5$ contribution to the specific heat at low temperatures $T$~\cite{soft_potential_model_1991,ramos_2004}.
-Recent analysis indicated that while quasilocalized, nonphononic excitations generically hybridize with phonons, their number per frequency $\omega$ contributes additively to ${\cal D}(\omega)$~\cite{boson_peak_2d_jcp_2023,additive_structure_2024_arXiv}, in line with earlier suggestions~\cite{YANNOPOULOS20064541,KALAMPOUNIAS20064619,Schirmacher_prl_2007,grzegorz_2d_modes_prl_2021}.
+Recent analysis indicated that while quasilocalized, nonphononic excitations generically hybridize with phonons in space, their number per frequency $\omega$ contributes additively to ${\cal D}(\omega)$~\cite{boson_peak_2d_jcp_2023,additive_structure_2024_JCP}, in line with earlier suggestions~\cite{YANNOPOULOS20064541,KALAMPOUNIAS20064619,Schirmacher_prl_2007,grzegorz_2d_modes_prl_2021}.
+This physical situation implies that the hybridization of excitations in space occurs over a narrow spectral interval around any vibrational frequency $\omega$ such that their numbers make additive contributions to the VDoS per frequency $\omega$, despite the spatial hybridization.

 In three dimensions ($\dbar\=3$), the additive structure ${\cal D}(\omega)\simeq{\cal D}_{\rm D}(\omega)+{\cal D}_{\rm G}(\omega)$ takes the form